Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

     var contactTime: Float = -1.0
     var justReleased: Bool = false

-    // When justReleased is true, the variables below will help us determine what the user is doing.
+    // When justReleased is true, the variables below
+    // will help us determine what the user is doing.

     // isDrag: User is performing a drag gesture
     // Threshold of 0.01 was arbitrarily chosen, and seems to work well enough.
-    // Increase for more 'deadzone' before a drag is detected. var isDrag: Bool { totalTChange > 0.01 } // i.e. 1% of the length of the user's middle finger
+    // Increase for more 'deadzone' before a drag is detected. var isDrag: Bool { totalTChange > 0.01 } // i.e. 1% of the user's middle finger

     // isTap: User is performing a tap gesture
     // Again, thresholds were chosen arbitrarily and work okay.
 Adjust as needed.